roykolak/dashy/README.markdown

   1. Get code
   2. Drop the '.sample' from public/javascript/config.js.sample
   3. Configure config.js to meet your needs
+  4. Serve up public/ in something like Apache
-  4. Load public/index.html in a browser
+  6. Load it up in a browser
   5. Get some sleep, you look tired

 ## Configuring